Engeyum Kadhal (soundtrack): Reception

 Pavithra Srinivasan of Rediff.com gave a 3/5 rating and said "Engeyum Kadhal might sound, at times, like it's a mishmash of Harris Jeyaraj's previous works, but it does have its melodious moments, and those make the album worth a listen."
 Karthik Srinivasan of Milliblog wrote " Engeyum Kaadhal is quite 'safe' like Orange, but as a package, this one works significantly better and wonderfully well".
 S. R. Ashok Kumar of The Hindu described Jayaraj's music as "enchanting" and "make quite an impact".
 Sify called the music "outstanding".
-In contrast, The New Indian Express critic summarized "Harris Jayaraj's songs too barely register (like Ko)."
+In contrast, The New Indian Express critic summarised "Harris Jayaraj's songs too barely register (like Ko)."